YoussefJJ/gl5-devops-project/README.md

 By far the most challenging task, it required setting up a tracing process and an Exported inside our NodeJS applications.
 At first, I opted to use Jaeger for tracing collection and although it was able to do so locally, I was unable to deploy it to the cluster and access the traces data from there.
 By Consequence, I opted for DataDog as it was natively adapted for such task and the agent was aleady deployed for log collection.
 It just required an additional configuration and I was good to go.

 ![DataDog Traces UI](./assets/Traces.png)

+# Contibuting
+This project is part of an academic course.
+Any Pull Requests are welcome.

+# License
+This project is licensed under the MIT license.